AlexaWu/Python---Databases-and-Web-Data/Using Databases with Python.md

+# Summary & Key Skills

+- Use the Create, Read, Update, and Delete operations to manage databases
+- Explain the basics of Object Oriented Python
+- Understand how data is stored across multiple tables in a database
+- Utilize the Google Maps API to visualize data

+`Python Programming`   `Database (DBMS)`   `Sqlite`   `SQL`

 # Counting Organizations

 This application will read the mailbox data (mbox.txt) and count the number of email messages per organization (i.e. domain name of the email address) using a database with the following schema to maintain the counts.